Skip to content

 • employment service programs that seek to support individuals to transition into work and develop long-term careers.

-Evaluations and findings of these policies and strategies are described below against the two key themes.
+Evaluations of these policies and programs are described below against the two key themes.

 Employment opportunities for Indigenous Australians

-Further research is required to quantify the linkage between Indigenous businesses and Indigenous employment.
-Research evidence suggests that an Indigenous business is much more likely to employ an Indigenous person than a non-Indigenous business (Hunter 2015).
+Research suggests that Indigenous businesses are much more likely to employ an Indigenous person than a non-Indigenous business (Hunter Boyd 2015), and provide skills development and training (Morrison et al. 2017).
 Further, case study evidence suggests that Indigenous businesses can create a climate of fostering young Indigenous people into long-term career pathways, in environments where there is self-determination and capacity to build and develop community-based values (Fordham et al. 2017).

 Employment programs to support Indigenous Australians to find work

 Employment programs are designed to provide support services to enable Indigenous Australians to find work.
 These employment services include providing training, skill development and workplace opportunities.
-In non-remote areas, Indigenous job seekers are supported by the mainstream jobactive and Disability Employment Service providers.
-In remote Australia, Indigenous job seekers are assisted through the CDP.
+In non-remote areas, Indigenous job seekers are supported by mainstream and Indigenous specialist Workforce Australia providers, as well as Disability Employment Service providers.
+In remote Australia, Indigenous job seekers are assisted through CDP providers.

-Evaluations and reviews of employment programs and services have highlighted the benefit of tailoring services to an individual’s needs and aspirations.
+Consultations, evaluations and reviews of employment programs and services have highlighted the need to give communities more control to determine local projects and increase economic opportunities and jobs, as well as the benefit of tailoring services to an individual’s needs and aspirations.

-In remote areas, the 2018 evaluation of the CDP highlighted the diverse strengths, barriers and support needs of participants (PM&C 2018b, 2018c; Winangali & Ipsos 2018).
-Community members noted the importance of providing a range of quality activities to engage participants with different interests and capabilities.
-Good quality activities were described as community-led or endorsed and making a meaningful improvement to the community; culturally appropriate and providing opportunities for social engagement and inclusion; and providing a clear pathway to a real job or tangible skills development.
+The 2018 evaluation of the CDP highlighted the diverse strengths, barriers and support needs of job seekers in remote areas, (PM&C 2018a, 2018b; Winangali & Ipsos 2018).
+Community members noted the importance of providing a range of quality activities to engage job seekers with different interests and capabilities.
+Good quality employment activities were described as community-led or endorsed and making a meaningful improvement to the community; culturally appropriate and providing opportunities for social engagement and inclusion; and providing a clear pathway to a real job or tangible skills development.

 Implications

-A review of available evidence found that approaches with the potential to increase employment for Indigenous Australians include a strong macro economy supporting jobs growth; increasing skill levels; pre-employment assessment and training; intensive assistance for job seekers; non-standard recruitment strategies; support for retention; wage subsidies and Indigenous employment goals in government programs; and policies that support Indigenous skills required for available jobs (Gray & Hunter 2016; Gray et al. 2012).
+Approaches with the potential to increase employment for Indigenous Australians include increasing skill levels; pre-employment assessment and training; intensive assistance for job seekers; non-standard recruitment strategies; support for retention; wage subsidies and Indigenous employment goals in government programs; and policies that support Indigenous skills required for available jobs (Gray & Hunter 2016; Gray et al. 2012).
 Structural changes across housing, industry, transport and roads, education and health services can also help with the employment of Indigenous Australians.

 The United Nations Permanent Forum on Indigenous Issues recommends that Indigenous wellbeing reporting frameworks include some recognition of the value of Indigenous work such as ‘making a living’ rather than simply ‘having a job’.
-It advocates including indicators that provide insight into Indigenous participation, and economic benefit from, customary or subsistence activities in addition to, instead of, or in comparison with mainstream economic engagement.
+It advocates including indicators that provide insight into Indigenous participation, and economic benefit from, customary or subsistence activities in addition to, instead of, or in comparison with, mainstream economic engagement.
 These might include ‘working on Country’ programs—which support Indigenous Australians to combine traditional knowledge with conservation training to protect and manage their land, sea and culture (Prout 2012).
+Young recommends that work be redefined to be inclusive of these practices that First Nations people undertake as part of their cultural responsibilities to community and Country (Young 2022).

 References